davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 These will come back to us in future assignments, but it won't hurt to think about these problems early.
 - How would you allocate a 2D (or 3D, 4D, ...)  array on the heap?
 - How would you allocate an array of strings on the heap?
+- How would you free up these structures?

 #### Credits